mylozzax/lozzax/README.md

 ## Scheduled software upgrades

 Monero uses a fixed-schedule software upgrade (hard fork) mechanism to implement new features.
-This means that users of Monero (end users and service providers) should run current versions and upgrade their software on a regular schedule.
+This means that users of lozzax (end users and service providers) should run current versions and upgrade their software on a regular schedule.
 Software upgrades occur during the months of April and October.
 The required software for these upgrades will be available prior to the scheduled date.
-Please check the repository prior to this date for the proper Monero software version.
+Please check the repository prior to this date for the proper lozzax software version.
 Below is the historical schedule and the projected schedule for the next upgrade.
 Dates are provided in the format YYYY-MM-DD.